Waveform stability of black hole ringdown with stochastic horizon structure: Introduction

 However, the theoretical purity of the classical horizon is challenged by the BH information paradox and various quantum gravity proposals \cite{Mathur:2008nj,Saravani:2012is,Susskind:2012rm,Harlow:2013tf,Devin:2014sma}.
 Models such as fuzzballs and firewalls suggest that the classical horizon may be replaced by a structured structure \cite{Mathur:2005zp,Mathur:2008nj,Bena:2022rna,Mayerson:2022yoc,Ikeda:2021uvc,Mathur:2014nja,Oshita:2016pbh}.
 While coherent microstate geometries can break classical symmetries and possess rich multipolar structures \cite{Bianchi:2020bxa}, from the perspective of dynamical scattering, these complex boundaries may manifest as effective potential roughness or reflectivity \cite{Cardoso:2016oxy,Cardoso:2017cqb,Oshita:2018fqu,Abedi:2016hgu,Abedi:2020sgg,Cao:2025qxt}.
 Despite intensive searches, conclusive evidence for such deviations, such as GW echoes, remains elusive in current data \cite{Abedi:2020sgg,Lo:2018sep,Tsang:2019zra,Abedi:2022bph}.
 This observational void compels us to understand not just the statics \cite{Conklin:2017lwb,Ren:2021xbe,Hu:2025beh}, but the dynamical stability of ringdown signals against such horizon-scale modifications.

 Parallel to these debates, another crisis has emerged, casting doubt on the stability of QNMs \cite{Jaramillo:2020tuu,Boyanov:2023qqf,Shen:2025yiy,Oshita:2025ibu,Cai:2025irl,Destounis:2023nmb,Cao:2025afs}.
 The QNM spectrum of a Schwarzschild BH is known to be exponentially sensitive to infinitesimal perturbations of the potential barrier \cite{Nollert:1996rf,Cheung:2021bol,Hu:2025efp}.
-Such ``spectral instability" suggests that the discrete pole distribution in the complex plane could be completely rearranged by microscopic structures, potentially invalidating the entire framework of BH spectroscopy \cite{Jaramillo:2021tmt,Jaramillo:2020tuu}.
+Such ``spectral instability" suggests that the discrete pole distribution in the complex plane could be completely rearranged by both random perturbations and deterministic high-frequency structures of the form $\delta \tilde V_d \propto \cos(2\pp k x)$, potentially invalidating the entire framework of BH spectroscopy \cite{Jaramillo:2021tmt,Jaramillo:2020tuu}.
 This leads to a profound paradox: if the spectrum is mathematically unstable, why do numerical simulations and astronomical observations consistently retrieve the standard Kerr QNMs \cite{Cai:2025irl}?
 While it is recognized that spectral instability does not directly equate to waveform instability \cite{Nollert:1996rf,Xie:2025jbr,Wu:2025sbq}, the mechanism that bridges this gap in the presence of realistic quantum effects remains poorly understood.